-Special Issues proposals could be submitted at any time by the proposing Guest Editor(s) to email@example.com and should include the following:
+Special Issue proposals can be submitted at any time by the proposing Guest Editor(s), and should include the following

-- A scope of the Special Issue, giving an outline of the intended focus.
+- The scope of the Special Issue, giving an outline of the intended focus.

-- A tentative title for the Special Issue.
+- A suggested title for the Special Issue.

 - A list of Guest Editors who will manage the Special Issue, including their names, emails, affiliations, and a short biography.